Soft Sourdough Chocolate Chip Cookies

 Storing

 Leftover cookies can be stored in an airtight container at room temperature for up to 5 days.
 The baked cookies can also be frozen for up to three months.
+The unbaked cookie dough balls can be made in advance and frozen for up to three months.

-Soft and Chewy Sourdough Chocolate Chip Cookies
+Soft Sourdough Chocolate Chip Cookies

 Ingredients

-- 100g (1/2 cup) soft brown sugar
+- 100 g soft brown sugar

 - 1 large egg